 Templates for Google Slides

-While we've just shown you how to create your own Google Slides template, you'll save a lot of time by using a professionally designed presentation template.
+We've just shown you how to create your own Google Slides template.
+But you'll save a lot of time by using a professionally designed presentation template.

 After you've chosen a Google Slides template, learn how to download a professionally designed theme and use it in this tutorial: